julelang/manual/src/common-concepts/functions.md

 }
 ```
 As in the example above.
 These identifiers also cause a variable to be created.
 For each identifier, the function has a variable initialized in its scope.

-As noticed, they are mutable variables by default.
-This is because of some of compiler obsessions.
-Please refer to the [immutability documentations](/memory/immutability) if you don't know anything about it.

 ---